Joy or consequences ∙

 Joy or consequences, the choice is ours.

 What produces joy in your life?
 What puts a smile on your face?
-The answers are as varied as people.
-Young animals of all kinds, beautiful sunsets and sunrises, delightful vistas, wildflowers and lilies, sunlight, moonlight, the stars, the mighty ocean, a gentle breeze, summer rain, winter snowflakes, etc.
+The answers are as varied as people: being in love, personal achievement, the satisfaction of a job well done, your team winning, the success of others you love, young animals of all kinds, beautiful sunsets, and sunrises, wildflowers, and lilies, sunlight, moonlight, the stars, the ocean, a gentle breeze, summer rain, winter snowflakes, etc.

-For King David the answer was quite different.
-He had been greatly troubled because he had sinned and experienced great conviction and shame.
+For King David, the answer was quite different.
+He had been greatly troubled because he had sinned and experienced much condemnation and shame.
 The burden was too much for him to carry.
 He did not know what to do so he lifted up his voice in prayer recognizing his sullen and depleted condition.

 3 When I kept silent, my bones became brittle from my groaning all day long.